 Many women don’t think about ovulation until they’re trying to conceive.
 While ovulation is absolutely critical for conception (after all, with no egg there’s no baby!), ovulation is also a critical biomarker for overall health.

 Consistent anovulatory cycles can be a sign of a greater hormone imbalance or other underlying health issue.
 Additionally, the success of your ovulation — meaning sufficient progesterone production during the luteal phase — can give insight into your hormone health.
 Being in tune with your ovulation is so important!

 When does ovulation occur?

 If you are TTC, it can be helpful to know when you’re ovulating in order to time intercourse accurately.
-After all, there are only a few days each cycle when it’s possible to conceive.
+Can you get pregnant on non fertile days?
+There are only a few days each cycle when it’s possible to conceive.
 These days are known as your fertile window and include the few days leading up to and day of ovulation.

 If you think ovulation occurs on cycle day 14, you’re not alone!
 However, this common statement isn’t always true.